 Write for Psyche

-How to pitch an Idea or Guide to Psyche
+How to pitch an article to Psyche

 Psychology and philosophy are central to Psyche, and many of our writers are clinical or research psychologists, philosophers, as well as historians, literary critics and other disciplinary experts.
 We are keen to broaden our publishing of diverse voices, including people with lived experience of mental health issues or neurodiversity and those with insightful personal experiences in the arts, spirituality and related areas.